 There are two stages at the beginning of your journey to app entrepreneurship: coming up with a great app idea and validating your idea.

-It’s not enough to wake up one day and say “I want to create a social media app”.
-In order to raise your chances of success, you should try and identify a certain problem that you are familiar with and try to come up with a solution.
+It’s not enough to wake up one day and say, “I want to create a social media app.”
+To raise your chances of success, you should try and identify a certain problem that you are familiar with and try to come up with a solution.

 Most problems have multiple solutions, so don’t get discouraged if someone has approached your issue.
 Just try to think outside the box and come up with something new.
 Let’s see some examples:

-For Uber, the problem might sound something like this: “I can’t find a taxi when and where I need it”.
+For Uber, the problem might sound like this: “I can’t find a taxi when and where I need it.”
 And the solution was an app that connects the drivers and the users.

 For Venmo, the problem statement could be “I don’t have any cash to pay my friend back”, and the solution was offering the possibility of online payments.